mathcodes/contentfordevelopers/README.md

 <h2>Description</h2>
 Leetcode, Hackerrank, and Codewars challenges with solutions and a diverse collection of visual aids, cheatsheets and other learning methods to help make sense of it all!!!
 Got something you'd like to add???
 This is a collaborative effort!!!

+I want to be clear that this is an effort to bring developers together to HELP other developers!!!
+As Jon creates issues and implements ideas, keep in mind that... **`Nothing is set in stone`** as I've mentioned throughout. **`Please chime in, speak up, step up, and make this yours!
+I'm all ears and flexible.`** 🙏 🙏 🙏 [Jon](https://twitter.com/thejonchristie)

 ## Table of Contents
   * [Instructions](#instructions)
   * [Installation](#installation)